Blues scale

 The term blues scale refers to several different scales with differing numbers of pitches and related characteristics.
-A blues scale is often formed by the addition of an out-of-key "blue note" to an existing scale, notably the flat fifth addition to the minor pentatonic scale.
+A blues scale is often formed by the addition of an out-of-key "blue note" to an existing scale, notably the flat fifth addition to the minor pentatonic scale or the addition of the minor third to a major pentatonic scale.
 However, the heptatonic blues scale can be considered a major scale with altered intervals.

 Types

 Hexatonic

 The hexatonic, or six-note, blues scale consists of the minor pentatonic scale plus the ♭5th degree of the original heptatonic scale.
 This added note can be spelled as either a ♭5 or a ♯4.

 The first known published instance of this scale is Jamey Aebersold's How to Play Jazz and Improvise Volume 1 (1970 revision, p.
 26), and Jerry Coker claims that David Baker may have been the first educator to organise this particular collection of notes pedagogically as a scale to be taught in helping beginners evoke the sound of the blues.

 A major feature of the blues scale is the use of blue notes—notes that are played or sung microtonally, at a slightly higher or lower pitch than standard.
 However, since blue notes are considered alternative inflections, a blues scale may be considered to not fit the traditional definition of a scale.
 At its most basic, a single version of this blues scale is commonly used over all changes (or chords) in a twelve-bar blues progression.
 Likewise, in contemporary jazz theory, its use is commonly based upon the key rather than the individual chord.

 Greenblatt defines two blues scales, the major and the minor.
 The major blues scale is 1, 2,♭3, 3, 5, 6 and the minor is 1, ♭3, 4, ♭5, 5, ♭7.
 The latter is the same as the hexatonic scale described above.

-In the Movable do solfège, the hexatonic major blues scale is solmized as "do-me-fa-fi-sol-te"; In the La-based minor movable do solfège, the hexatonic minor blues scale is solmized as "la-do-re-me-mi-sol".
+In the Movable do solfège, the hexatonic major blues scale is solmized as "do-re-me-mi-sol-la"; In the La-based minor movable do solfège, the hexatonic minor blues scale is solmized as "la-do-re-me-mi-sol".